goldman-gp-ebi/BOSS-RUNS/README.md

 mask = "bossruns_select_c20/masks"
 ```

-This configures `readfish` to target all reads from chromosome 20 and to continuously read the dynamically updated decision strategies from `BOSS-RUNS`.
+This configures `readfish` to target all reads from chromosome 20 and to continuously read the dynamically updated decision strategies from `BOSS-RUNS` (`mask = "bossruns_select_c20/masks"`).

 You simply need to modify the reference field to a minimap2 index of the human genome.

-Modify the targets fields for each condition to reflect the naming convention used in your index.
+Modify the `targets` field to reflect the naming convention used in your index.
 This is the sequence name only, up to but not including any whitespace. e.g. the fasta header `>20 human chromosome 20` would become `20`.

 `readfish` can then be launched with